-CR10 North Port
+CR9 North Port

-- By 2030 transform the existing precinct with a range of shopfront improvements and strengthen the connection between the High Street and Cooper Park through high quality public realm, lighting improvements, and landscaping improvements; - By 2032 remove the bridge over the A96 towards Cooper Park which will be replaced with a new active travel crossing. - Discuss the long term future use of the Northport area and work in partnership with existing businesses, landowners and other stakeholders.
+- By 2030 transform the existing precinct and strengthen the connection between the High Street and Cooper Park through high quality public realm, lighting improvements, and landscaping improvements; - By 2028 improve connections over the A96 towards Cooper Park. - Discuss the long term future use of the Northport area and work in partnership with existing businesses, landowners and other stakeholders.